Frequently Asked Questions

 Additional Option 3 Participant Requirements:

+Except for VPP aggregators of bi-directional EVSEs, participation in the 2026 season is limited to storage VPP aggregators that participated in October 2025.
 At a minimum, each customer site participating in a market-aware storage VPP must:

 - Have an operational stationary battery system or electric vehicle (EV) with bidirectional electric vehicle supply equipment (EVSE) capable of discharging at least 1 kW for at least two hours during a program event.